Slaughterhouse-Five Morality and Ethics Quotes

 There was a tap on Billy's car window.
 A black man was out there.
 He wanted to talk about something.
 The light had changed.
 Billy did the simplest thing.
 He drove on.
 (3.9.2)

 Who knows what this man was going to say to Billy?
 Billy never will, because he refuses to listen.
 We get hints throughout the novel that Billy is not particularly compassionate, as when he sees a pair of disabled men trying to sell magazine subscriptions and refuses to answer the doorbell.
-When does Billy start trying to comfort the suffering of others?
+When does Billy start trying to comfort others who are suffering?
 Why?